WallStreetMojo

 #7 – Flexible and User-Friendly

-When you compare MS Excel with other spreadsheets, you will find MS Excel as relatively friendly and flexible enough to fit in the needs of the users.
-One needs to have the proper training to get start the things in excel.
+When you compare MS Excel with other spreadsheets, you will find MS Excel as relatively friendly and flexible enough to fit the needs of the users.
+First, however, one needs the proper training to start things in Excel.

 #8 – Online Access